Quantifying entanglement of maximal dimension in bipartite mixed states

 {\em Conclusions.}--- We have presented two independent quantification methods for high-dimensional entanglement, {\em i.e.}, of the resource characterized by the maximum number of non-vanishing Schmidt coefficients, in bipartite mixed states.
 This is achieved by estimates of the $G$-concurrence via a nonlinear witness on the one hand, and by an exact solution for axisymmetric states on the other hand.
 Our nonlinear witness Eq.~\eqref{lowbound1} extends the possibility to detect entanglement of Schmidt number 2~\cite{Huber2010} to maximum Schmidt number $d$.
 At the same time, this nonlinear witness~\eqref{lowbound1}, as well as the projection witness~\eqref{symm}, is quantitative~\cite{Eisert2007} and can be experimentally determined by measuring a number of observables of order $d^2$ which is considerably smaller than $d^4-1$, the number of all parameters of the state.
 This shows that the developed methods are suitable also to provide a quantitative analysis of recent efforts at producing high-dimensionally entangled states in the lab.
 The fact that Schmidt numbers equal to the system dimension were certified e.g. in Refs.~\cite{exp1,exp2,exp3,exp4} implies that the respective $G$-concurrence will be nonzero and the data taken should suffice to apply our methods.
 Due to the possibility of SL($d,\mathbb{C})^{\otimes 2}$ optimization, entanglement detection through our approach is superior compared to merely using an optimal Schmidt number witness.
 However, exploiting this possibility requires complete knowledge of the state parameters.
 Moreover, we have outlined how our methods can be applied also in the investigation of multipartite entanglement.
 We have shown that the resource of maximum Schmidt number across the bipartitions of $N$-qubit cluster states is exponentially fragile with respect to the admixture of white noise.
 In addition, we mention that, in principle, it is possible to define a genuine multipartite $G$-concurrence in analogy with Ref.~\cite{Ma2011} in order to quantitatively describe the Schmidt-number vectors of a multipartite system~\cite{Huber2013-1,Huber2013-2}.
 Finally, we note that similar techniques to the ones we develop in the first part could potentially be used to lower bound any quantity that can be expressed as a polynomial of state coefficients, such as other ${\rm SL}$ invariants~\cite{ES2014,Coffman2000}.

-\emph{Acknowledgements.}--- This work was funded by ERC Starting Grant 258647/GEDENTQOPT (G.S.), the German Research Foundation within SPP 1386 (C.E.), the FQXi Fund (Silicon Valley Community Foundation), the German Research Foundation (DFG), and ERC Consolidator Grant 683107/TempoQ (O.G.), by Austrian Science Fund (FWF) through the START project Y879-N27, Swiss National Science Foundation (AMBIZIONE Z00P2-161351), Spanish MINECO (Project No.\ FIS2013-40627-P), and the Generalitat de Catalunya CIRIT, Project No. 2014-SGR-966 (M.H.), by Basque Government grant IT-472-10, MINECO grants FIS2012-36673-C03-01, FIS2012-36673-C03-03 and FIS2015-67161-P, and UPV/EHU program UFI 11/55 (G.S.\ and J.S.).
+\emph{Acknowledgments.}--- We thank C. Jebarathinam for pointing out an error in Eq.~\eqref{rhoaxi} in the published version of this manuscript.
+This work was funded by ERC Starting Grant 258647/GEDENTQOPT (G.S.), the German Research Foundation within SPP 1386 (C.E.), the FQXi Fund (Silicon Valley Community Foundation), the German Research Foundation (DFG), and ERC Consolidator Grant 683107/TempoQ (O.G.), by Austrian Science Fund (FWF) through the START project Y879-N27, Swiss National Science Foundation (AMBIZIONE Z00P2-161351), Spanish MINECO (Project No.\ FIS2013-40627-P), and the Generalitat de Catalunya CIRIT, Project No. 2014-SGR-966 (M.H.), by Basque Government grant IT-472-10, MINECO grants FIS2012-36673-C03-01, FIS2012-36673-C03-03 and FIS2015-67161-P, and UPV/EHU program UFI 11/55 (G.S.\ and J.S.).
 The authors would like to thank G.\ T\'oth for stimulating discussions, and J.\ Fabian and K.\ Richter for their support.